Kudom-E/Kudom-E/README.md

 # 💫 About Me:
-Hey, Emmanuel😃. 💻 A passionate software engineer on a mission to craft elegant solutions to complex problems.
+Hello, I'm Emmanuel😃. 💻 A passionate software engineer on a mission to craft elegant solutions to complex problems.
 I thrive on the dynamic nature of the tech industry.
 With a foundation in computer engineering, I'm constantly honing my skills and embracing new challenges.🚀

 ## ⚡ Techn Stack: